nextbreakpoint/flink-k8s-toolbox/README.md

   The task didn't complete and some errors occurred.
 The cluster status is changed to FAILED and the DO_NOTHING task is scheduled for execution.

-The possible tasks which are executed as sequence to transition from one status to another are:
+The possible tasks which are executed to transition from one status to another are:

 - **INITIALISE_CLUSTER**